 Is there an expiry date on the MCCQE1?

-Are any internationally educated physicians exempt from writing the MCCQE?
+Are any internationally educated physicians exempt from writing the MCCQE1?

 No, all internationally educated physicians (IMG) pursuing SIPPA must pass the MCCQE1 before CPSS will review their eligibility review form.
 This includes those with USLME 1,2,3.

-EFFECTIVE SEPTEMBER 2017 - Candidates must pass either the Medical Council of Canada Qualifying Exam Part 2 (MCCQE2) or National Assessment Collaboration (NAC) Objective Structures Clinical Examination (OSCE) taken after 2013 with a grade of 75 or greater.
+Yes, all international medical graduates pursuing SIPPA must pass either the Medical Council of Canada Qualifying Exam Part II (MCCQE2) or National Assessment Collaboration (NAC) Objective Structures Clinical Examination (OSCE).
+The accepted NAC Examination (NAC OSCE) score is as follows:

 I do not have the minimum number of weeks of post-graduate training.
 Will I still be considered for a medical license?